Promoting CommUNITY at the Eugene Family YMCA

 This inspiring educational series invites us to explore ways to build awareness, compassion and kindness in our everyday lives.
 Each month centers around a new theme, offering opportunities to connect beyond our differences, foster meaningful relationships, and grow as better neighbors and community members.
 We will explore the monthly themes in two meetings per month, taking guidance from:

-Book Clubs.
+Book clubs.
 We'll dive into curated reads tied to the monthly topic, sparking thought-provoking and heartfelt conversations.
-Participants must purchase their own copies of the books; if this cost is a barrier and library copies aren't available, please reach out to Cass Averill.
+Participants must purchase their own copies of the books; if this cost is a barrier and library copies aren't available, please reach out to the event coordinator, Cass Averill.

 Together, let’s gain the skills to be active allies and create a stronger, more unified community.
 Join us and be part of something meaningful!